 Approved Appeals

 If the appeal is approved, the student must adhere to the conditions stated in the appeal approval letter.
-Students who are approved are placed on Financial Aid Probation and are required to meet the minimum SAP requirements each term they are on probation until their overall GPA and completion rate are meeting minimum standards (2.0 GPA and 67% completion rate).
+Students who are approved are placed on Financial Aid Appeal Approval and are required to meet the minimum SAP requirements each term they are on Appeal Approval until their overall GPA and completion rate are meeting minimum standards (2.0 GPA and 67% completion rate).

 If a student does not meet good SAP standing after one semester of probation, they will require a continued probationary period.
 Those needing a continued probationary period will have to provide proof of compliance with an academic plan before aid is awarded for the next semester.
 Students will be notified via email that they will require this information after SAP processes have been updated at the end of each term.
 Failure to provide documentation of adherence to an academic plan will result in a loss of the probationary period and will place the student on Financial Aid Suspension.